samapriya/awesome-gee-community-datasets/docs/projects/csb.md

 Curated in GEE by : USDA NASS, USDA ERS, Samapriya Roy

 keywords: agricultural lands, USDA, crop layer, CDL, crop sequence boundary

+Last updated in GEE: 2024-05-25

+#### Changelog notes from Source

+* The 2016-2023 CSB was released April 5, 2024.
+* Concurrent with the 2023 release, all historic CSB data was re-released to reflect updates in methodology.
+The new version is revision 2.3 (rev23).
+* The current archive of these datasets span 8-year time frames for all years from 2008 to current.
+Custom time frames can be created using the [Github code](https://github.com/USDA-REE-NASS/crop-sequence-boundaries/tree/main/csb-project).